|Meet the SFIDA Cycling staff at Nice Airport (NCE) or at the designated hotel.

 Today we will climb the Giant of Provence, the Mont Ventoux.
 We propose to try and go for the Cingles, so, to climb this epic mountain from it three possible ways.

-Starting from Malaucene side, followed by Bedoin (the route normally used by the TDF) both sides are 21km an average 7.5% gradient.
+Starting from Bedoin (the route normally used by the TDF) and then Malaucene both sides are 21km an average 7.5% gradient.